sagar31joon/Iris-Flower-classifier/readme.md

 ### 2. Prepare the dataset
 ```
 python3 src/prepare_data.py
-> ⚠️ If you want to retrain using your own dataset, adjust the file path inside `prepare_data.py`.
+> ⚠️ If you want to retrain using your own dataset, adjust the file path inside `prepare_data.py` and training scripts.
 > Renaming the processed dataset file is optional.
 ```